Deep ReLU networks overcome the curse of dimensionality for bandlimited functions: Approximation properties of deep ReLU networks

 and size

 such that

 \end{theorem}

-\begin{proof} Let $0<\epsilon<1$ and $M\geq 1$ be two scalars, and $f$ be an analytic function defined on $[-M,M]$ that is analytically continuable to the open Bernstein $s$-ellipse $E_{s}^M$ for some $s>1$ where it satisfies $\vert f(x)\vert\leq C_f$ for some $C_f>0$.
-We first approximate $f$ by a truncated Chebyshev series $f_n$ and then approximate $f_n$ by a deep ReLU network $\wff_n$ using Prop.~\ref{prop:series}.
+\begin{proof} Let $M\geq1$, $s>1$, $C_f>0$ and $0<\epsilon<1$ be four scalars, and $f$ be an analytic function defined on $[-M,M]$ that is analytically continuable to the open Bernstein $s$-ellipse $E_{s}^M$, where it satisfies $\vert f(x)\vert\leq C_f$.
+We first approximate $f$ by a truncated Chebyshev series $f_n$, and then approximate $f_n$ by a deep ReLU network $\wff_n$ using Proposition \ref{prop:series}.

-Since $f$ is analytic in the open Bernstein $s$-ellipse $E_s^M$ then for any integer $n\geq2$
+Since $f$ is analytic in the open Bernstein $s$-ellipse $E_s^M$ then, for any integer $n\geq2$,